Last Updated on by mitchrezman

 This is Wikipedia doing the moonwalk-> This latter definition does discriminate against a few species, however as can be seen, the definition is very subjective and can encompass numerous species not generally included in the group.

-Sometimes Wikipedia makes thing look fuzzy so here’s the list sans the blah-blah.
+Sometimes Wikipedia makes things look fuzzy so here’s the list sans the blah-blah.

 - Corvids (which covers crows, ravens, rooks, jackdaws, jays, magpies, treepies, choughs and nutcrackers)